Hungarian forint: History

 Forint of Louis I of Hungary (1342–1382).
 Reverse: LODOVICVS DEI GRACIA REX.
 Obverse: S[ANCTVS] IOHANNES B[APTISTA].

 Forint of Matthias Corvinus of Hungary (1458–1490).
 Obverse: S[ANCTVS] LADISLAVS REX.
 Reverse: MATHIAS D[EI] G[RATIA] R[EX] VNGARIE.

-The forint's name comes from the city of Florence, where gold coins called fiorino d'oro were minted from 1252.
+The forint's name comes from the Italian city of Florence, where gold coins called fiorino d'oro were minted from 1252.
 In Hungary, the florentinus (later forint), also a gold-based currency, was used from 1325 under Charles Robert, with several other countries following Hungary's example.

 Between 1868 and 1892, the forint was the name used in Hungarian for the currency of the Austro-Hungarian Empire, known in German as the Gulden.
 It was subdivided into 100 krajczár (krajcár in modern Hungarian orthography; cf German Kreuzer).

-The forint was reintroduced on 1 August 1946, after the pengő was rendered worthless by massive hyperinflation in 1945–46, the highest ever recorded.
+The forint was reintroduced on 1 August 1946, after the pengő was rendered worthless in 1945–46 by the most severe hyperinflation ever recorded.
 This was brought about by a mixture of the high demand for reparations from the USSR, Soviet plundering of Hungarian industries, and the holding of Hungary's gold reserves in the United States.
 The different parties in the government had different plans to solve this problem.
 To the Independent Smallholders' Party–which had won a large majority in the 1945 Hungarian parliamentary election–as well as the Social Democrats, outside support was essential.
 However, the Soviet Union and its local supporters in the Hungarian Communist Party were opposed to raising loans in the West, and thus the Communist Party masterminded the procedure using exclusively domestic resources.
 The Communist plan called for tight limits on personal spending, as well as the concentration of existing stocks in state hands.

 When the forint was introduced, its value was defined on the basis of 1 kilogram of fine gold being 13,210 Ft (or 1 Ft = 75.7 mg fine gold).
-Therefore, given that gold was fixed at £8 8s sterling (£8.40 in modern decimal notation) per troy ounce, one pound sterling was at that time worth about 49 forint.
+Therefore, given that gold was fixed at £8 8s sterling (£8.40 in modern decimal notation) per troy ounce, one pound sterling was at that time worth about 49 forints.
+When the forint was introduced, it dropped 29 zeroes from the value of the pengő.
+As a measure of how badly inflated the pengő was, total value of pengő notes in circulation at the time was now equivalent to less than 0.2 fillér.